 - A vegetarian lunch.

-Mimi has been a student of yoga since 1995 and an avid lover of dance since 1978, when her mother put her in ballet school for walking with turned-in toes.
-Mimi teaches vinyasa Yoga, qigong and meditation.
-She champions the balance of playfulness and precision as the best way forward in practice and in life, and never underestimates how sitting, breathing and conscious movement can provide the clearest perspective on the messy, complex and often predicatble job of being human.
+Mimi has been a student of Yoga since 1995 and an avid lover of dance since 1978, when her mother put her in ballet school for walking with turned-in toes.
+Mimi teaches vinyasa yoga, qigong and meditation.
+She champions the balance of playfulness and precision as the best way forward in practice and in life, and never underestimates how sitting, breathing and conscious movement can provide the clearest perspective on the messy, complex and often unpredictable job of being human.

-The workshop will take place from 10am to 5.00pm at the Kinning Park Complex in the South Side of Glasgow, there will be an hour for lunch.
+The workshop will take place from 10.00am to 5.00pm at Clarkston Hall in Clarkston on the South Side of Glasgow, there will be an hour for lunch.

-Included in the cost of the event is a vegetarian lunch provided by The Yoga Kitchen and herbal teas will be available during the day.
+Included in the cost of the event is a vegetarian lunch provided by The Yoga Kitchen and herbal teas/water will be available during the day.

 About Yoga, Qigong and Mindfulness Meditation